 6. Get the app published

-Unless you develop an enterprise app, which you need to integrate with the in-house systems, the next step of the app development process is publishing the app on a store.
+Unless you develop an app, which you need to integrate with the in-house systems, the next step of the app development process is publishing the app on a store.
 Since app stores have specific quality standards and security requirements, you’ll be on the safe side if you delegate publishing to your developers.
 The store’s approval for publishing the app will be the last quality assurance test they have to pass.

 7. Further maintenance